 Summertime is the perfect time to try new things, to get outside, and to go adventuring!
 It’s also the perfect time to save money on dating.
 (Enter: these 25 awesome summer date ideas!)
-There are so many fun things you can do without having to spend a penny!
+There are so many fun things you can do without spending a penny!

 My husband and I began married life on the last day of spring, so we affectionately called the following season our summer of love.
 It felt incredible to be together every day after being separated by 2,500 miles over an 18-month, long-distance romance!

-We had so much fun that summer simply furnishing our first apartment and exploring nearby.
+We had so much fun that summer simply furnishing our first apartment and exploring close by.
 Everything we did together felt like a date.

 The cool thing is, dates don’t have to cost a lot of money to be fun.
 In fact, the ones that are free or inexpensive are often the most enjoyable, in our experience.